 Skin Type: ALL

-It would be great if all it took to eliminate blackheads was a scrubs, but anyone who has used a scrub with that intention knows it simply doesn't happen.
+It would be great if all it took to eliminate blackheads was a scrub, but anyone who has used a scrub with that intention knows it simply doesn't happen.
 This scrub, which is okay, but quite standard, doesn't change history.

 When you have blackheads and use a scrub, the very top portion of the blackhead (what you see at the opening of your pores) may be removed, but it's back again in no time.
 Think of mowing over a weed in your yard rather than pulling it out of the ground by the roots.
 The same concept applies to scrubs and blackheads: Scrubs simply cannot get to the root of the problem deep in the pore, so the blackhead is never eliminated and, depending on how abrasive the scrub is, may make matters worse.